The Latest 2023 Cyber Crime Statistics (updated September 2023)

 Cyber crime in the United States

-An estimated 53.35 million US citizens have been affected by cyber crime in the first half of 2022.
+An estimated 53.35 million US citizens were affected by cyber crime in the first half of 2022.
 Between July 2020 and June 2021, the US was the most targeted country for cyber attacks, accounting for 46% of attacks globally.

 US citizens lost $6.9 billion in 2021 to cyber-related crimes, including romance scams ($956 million), investment scams ($1.4 billion) and business email compromise ($2.39 billion).